hoffi/gulp-msbuild/README.md

 #### loggerParameters

-> Specify the parameters for the MSBuild Logger.
+> Specify the parameters for a custom MSBuild Logger.

 **Default:** None